-Prior to the virtual networking lab assignments, students are invited for the field trip to the college IT Services Center (similar to that one described in [10]), where they meet with the IT Services director, who demonstrates the state-of-the-art networking equipment and management software.
-He also describes the college Internet Service Provider, data communication media on campus, user profiles, network load picks, educational software installed in the College Computer Labs, and how the students can access these resources remotely from their home computers via a Virtual Private Network (VPN).
+Prior to the virtual networking lab assignments, students are invited to the field trip to the college IT Services Center (similar to that one described in [10]), where they meet with the IT Services director, who demonstrates the state-of-the-art networking equipment and management software.
+He also describes services of the college Internet Service Provider, data communication media on campus, user profiles, network-load picks, educational software installed in the College Computer Labs, and how the students can access these resources remotely from their home computers via a Virtual Private Network (VPN).

-After this field trip, each student submitts an individual report that contains both practical information about the on-campus networking facilities, hardware and software, security measures, and the detailed instructions of how to establish a VPN-tunnel link between their home computers and college computing resources.
+After the field trip, each student submits a report that contains both practical information about the on-campus networking facilities, hardware and software, security measures, and the detailed instructions of how to establish a VPN-tunnel link between their home computers and college computing resources.

-5 VIRTUAL OPNETTM LABS
+5 Virtual OPNETTM Labs

-Many classes have been designed as hands-on computer labs [41] that help students in understanding the problem and finding the ways of problem solving.
-Usually a small college has no opportunity to offer a variety of physical networks to its students and faculty for using them in the classrooms.
-As an option, they can use a unique application, the OPNETTM IT Guru Academic software package [22], that offers all the tools for virtual network model design, simulation, and analysis.
+Many classes have been designed as hands-on computer labs [41] that help students in understanding study cases and finding the ways of solving them.
+Usually a small college has no opportunity to offer a variety of physical networks to students and faculty for using them in the classrooms.
+As an option, they can use a unique application, the OPNET IT GuruTM Academic software package [22] that offers all the tools for virtual network model design, simulation, and analysis.
 OPNET software can simulate a wide variety of different networks, which are linked to each other through routers and switches.
-Student can work from their PCs independently or under the instructor's supervision to simulate different networks (ATM, Frame Relay, X.25, Fiber Optics, etc.) and study visually the impact of various factors (e.g., traffic load, bandwidth, data rate, etc.) on the network [18].
-Providing means for analysis and modeling of network performance [23], OPNETTM IT Guru tool can also be used for studying data message flows, packet losses, link failures, bits errors, etc.
+Students can work from their PCs independently or under the instructor's supervision to simulate different networks (ATM, Frame Relay, X.25, Fiber Optics, etc.) and study visually the impact of various factors (e.g., traffic load, bandwidth, data rate, etc.) on the network [18].
+Providing means for analysis and modeling of network performance [23], OPNET IT GuruTM tool can also be used for studying data message flows, packet losses, link failures, bits errors, etc.

 Following the methodology described by K. Brown and L. Christianson [24], L. Peterson and B. Davie [26], and R. Panko [40], twelve lab assignments have been designed and offered to students for exploring the Ethernet, Token Ring, Switched Local Area Networks (LANs), Frame Relay (FR), Asynchronous Transfer Mode (ATM), Routing Information Protocol (RIP), Open Shortest Path First (OSPF) protocol, Transmission Control Protocol (TCP), Queuing Disciplines, Resource Reservation Protocol (RSVP), Firewalls, and Virtual Private Networks (VPNs).
-Using this knowledge and skills, students have developed their own lab projects [18] and included virtual lab techniques into their research projects related to various network
+Using this knowledge and skills, students develop their own lab projects [18] and include virtual lab techniques into their research projects related to various network application protocols, such as File Transfer Protocol (FTP), Simple Network Management Protocol (SNMP), and Simple Mail Transfer Protocol (SMTP) [14].